-we make this quick and easy pressure cooker applesauce recipe every week in the fall months – this method for Instant Pot Applesauce will be your new favorite!
+We make this quick and easy pressure cooker applesauce recipe every week in the fall months - this super fast method for Instant Pot Applesauce will be your go to!

 recipe originally published September 27, 2013